-How well optimised is your website performance and page speed?
+How well optimised is the performance and page speed of your website?
 Not many businesses take this into consideration and it’s not unusual for visual design, aesthetics and nifty functionality to take priority over performance when launching a new website.

-People like fast websites in 2018 and in fact so does Google, who have indicated that page speed will influence search engine rankings in their mobile search index.
-So not only is your page speed vital for strong SEO but also good user experience.
+People like fast websites in 2018 and, in fact, so does Google, who have indicated that page speed will influence search engine rankings in their mobile search index.
+So not only is your page speed vital for strong SEO but it is also necessary for a good user experience.
 A recent study published by KissMetrics indicated that 40% of visitors will abandon your site completely and go elsewhere if your page fails to load within just three seconds or less.

-- Google has indicated that a fast website is a ranking signal used in their search algorithms
+- Google has indicated that website speed is a ranking signal used in their search algorithms

 - A fast website is more likely to increase your conversion rates